ferreira-tb/miho/docs/javascript-api/index.md

 Returns information on the packages found by Miho.

-The objects returned by this method are just a snapshot of the state of the packages at the time they were found.
-Modifying any property will have no effect on the packages.
+The objects returned are just a snapshot of the packages at the time they were found.
+Modifying any property will have no effect on them.

 ### resolveHooks